Skip to main content

 Some of the biggest risks during the IPO journey include:

 • Inadequate preparation: Companies that intend to become public may need to upgrade their accounting, reporting systems, and governance practices.
 Companies may wish to enlist the assistance of financial, legal, and risk professionals with experience serving public companies.
-Beginning this work prior to the IPO can smooth the transformation.
+Beginning this work prior to the IPO can smooth the transition.

 • Failure to complete the IPO: The inability to execute an IPO may be interpreted as an underlying problem and trigger litigation.